Study from PwC shows the need for Chief Digital Officers in larger organisations

 European companies lead the way in terms of CDO positions

-European companies are considerably more likely to have CDO positions than other areas.
+European companies are considerably more likely to have CDO positions than other regions.
 This may, however be the result of different cultures towards digital transformation, as many American companies may feel that they already have digital in hand, with experienced executives that lead technological changes.

 Which departments are CDOs recruited from?